5db/trackio/README.md

 # Trackio

 Trackio is a time tracker application focused on vacation tracking within a company.
-It takes a very simple 3 Step approach to deliver enhanced User Experience (UX).
+It takes a very simple 3 Step approach to deliver enhanced User Experience (UX) while getting the job done.

 # How it works?